 Emergency Suspension of Certain Unemployment Insurance Laws

 WHEREAS, pursuant to the Louisiana Homeland Security and Emergency Assistance and Disaster Act, La.
 R.S.
-29:721, et seq., the Governor declared a state of emergency in Proclamation No. 111 JBE 2016;
+29:721, et seq., a state of emergency was declared through Proclamation Number 104 JBE 2017;

 WHEREAS, the State of Louisiana has suffered severe flooding and damage to the state which threatens the safety, health, and security of the citizens of the State of Louisiana, along with private property and public facilities;